 Travelling solo is the ultimate choose your own adventure!

-Set your own pace – There is no early bird/sleeping in conflicts, or how late you want to stay out.
+There is no early bird/sleeping in conflicts, or how late you want to stay out.
 Deciding when and where to eat is easy.
 No waiting for anyone else when you are ready to eat, and food for one is very fast (dessert is all yours!).
 Solo travel is ideal for art galleries and museums, where there is no pressure to rush through an exhibit, and no waiting to leave when you are done with an activity.
 In fact, there is no pressure to go or stay at an event or activity that you do not like!
 Downtime is when and where you decide, for as long as you want.
+The schedule is completely up to you and provides for a wide range of spontaneity.

-Confidence – the more I traveled solo, the more confident I became.
+The more that I traveled solo, the more confident I became.
 I started travelling alone in the US (my native country) for single day trips.
 I was close to home and I always had a plan to get home for the night.
 My first trip out of the US was to the Bahamas, which is still close to home and English speaking.
 When presented with the opportunity for a short-term work assignment in England, I jumped at the opportunity!

 Even if you are travelling with a group, you may still have the opportunity to branch out on your own.
 Before you commit to an entire vacation alone, try spending the day alone.